vippsas/vipps-developers/faqs/landing-page-faq.md

 # FAQ: Landing page

+For all the details surrounding the landing page, see [Landing page](../common-topics/landing-page.md#skip-landing-page).
+Here are the frequently asked questions.

 ## Is it possible to skip the landing page?

 Only in special cases, where displaying it is not possible.